Call of Duty: Black Ops 7: Development

 Black Ops 7 was co-developed by Treyarch and Raven Software.
-Beenox worked on the game's Windows version, while Activision Central Design, Activision Central Technology, Activision Shanghai, Demonware, Digital Legends, High Moon Studios, Infinity Ward, and Sledgehammer Games provided additional development work.
-Production on Black Ops 7 took place concurrently with the one for Call of Duty: Black Ops 6 (2024), with both titles being green-lit simultaneously.
+Activision Central Design, Activision Central Technology, Activision Shanghai, Beenox, Demonware, Digital Legends, High Moon Studios, Infinity Ward, and Sledgehammer Games provided additional work, with Beenox also leading development on the Windows version.
+Black Ops 7s production took place concurrently with the one for Call of Duty: Black Ops 6 (2024), with both titles being green-lit simultaneously.
 Lead narrative producer Natalie Pohorski explained that this approach allowed Treyarch and Raven to more directly build on the foundation set by Black Ops 6 with Black Ops 7.
-Initial details for the game began to surface in late 2023, when Insider Gaming reported that the 2025 Call of Duty installment would act as a follow-up to Call of Duty: Black Ops II (2012) set in the aftermath of the death of that title's main antagonist, Raul Menendez; further details—including the 2035 setting, the co-op campaign, and the Zombies mode—were shared in April 2025 by an individual who reportedly attended a study group test meeting for the game.
+Jack Wall composed the game's score, as he did for Black Ops 6.

+As with its predecessor, Black Ops 7 employs the use of generative artificial intelligence for the development of in-game assets.
+Associate creative director Miles Leslie told IGN that Treyarch aimed to use AI tools as means to assist the development team, and that they "do not replace any of the fantastic team members we have that are doing the final touches and building that content to put it in the game."
+Yale Miller, Treyarch's director of production, made similar comments to journalists at a pre-release event for Black Ops 7, adding that the team was "still figuring [...] out" AI as a tool; Windows Centrals Cole Martin felt Miller "danced around the topic like a pro" and that his body language "[made] it clear this isn't really a topic of discussion he wants to linger on."